 This course is approved for the Analyzing the Natural World General Education category.

-The College of Dentistry requires that all prerequisite science courses include labs.
-Additionally, all required prerequisite courses taken must be a grade of C or better.
+The College of Dentistry requires that all prerequisite science courses (except biochemistry) include labs.
+Additionally, all required prerequisite courses taken must be completed with a grade of C or better.
 Please note that a baccalaureate degree is required to matriculate into the DMD program at the College of Dentistry.
-Furthermore, the College of Dentistry gives strong preference to applicants who have taken three to four of the following science courses beyond the above minimum: human anatomy, physiology, biochemistry, microbiology, cell biology, histology, immunology, and genetics.
+Furthermore, the College of Dentistry gives strong preference to applicants who have taken three to four of the following science courses beyond the above minimum: human anatomy, physiology, microbiology, cell biology, histology, immunology, and genetics.

 In addition to the course work listed above, applicants to the College of Dentistry must also take the Dental Admission Test (DAT).
 The DAT is offered through the American Dental Association (ADA).
-For more information on the DAT, please see the ADA website http://www.ada.org/dat.
+For more information on the DAT, please see the ADA website.
 Applicants to the College of Dentistry must apply through a centralized application service sponsored by the American Dental Education Association (ADEA).
-For more information on the Associated American Dental Schools Application Service (AADSAS), please visit the following website https://portal.aadsasweb.org.
+More information on the Associated American Dental Schools Application Service (AADSAS) is available online.

-Students may obtain information regarding the DAT and AADSAS by attending a workshop sponsored by the pre-health advising staff in LAS.
-Students are advised to declare an educational goal of pre-dentistry upon entering UIC which will alert them to specific workshops and other pertinent information.
+Students may obtain information regarding the DAT and AADSAS by attending workshops sponsored by Pre-Health Advising in LAS.
+Students are advised to declare a pre-health educational goal upon entering UIC which will alert them to specific workshops and as well as add them to a Pre-Health Advising BlackBoard page where they will receive other pertinent information.

 Students are strongly encouraged to select an undergraduate major and begin fulfilling their degree requirements as they complete their pre-dentistry prerequisites.
+No specific major is required.
 To obtain a degree in the College of Liberal Arts and Sciences, pre-dentistry students must satisfy all degree requirements of the college, including a major program.

 In addition to the academic requirements, pre-dental students at UIC are strongly encouraged to become active members of the UIC Pre-Dental Club, obtain research experience, and preprofessional experiences in dental practices which may include but are not limited to shadowing a private practitioner, working as a dental assistant, working as a dental lab technician, observing in a public health dental clinic, etc. The UIC College of Dentistry recommends at least 100 hours of shadowing experience by the time of application.

 The pre-dentistry information described above includes the minimum courses for application to the UIC College of Dentistry.
-Specific admission requirements of other dental schools are listed in The Official Guide to Dental Schools, which is published by the American Dental Education Association, 1400 K. Street, N.W., Washington, D.C.
-20005.
-Information on dental schools is also available at http://www.adea.org/publications/Pages/OfficialGuide.aspx.
+Specific admission requirements of other dental schools are listed in The Official Guide to Dental Schools, which is published by the American Dental Education Association, 655 K. Street, N.W., Suite 800, Washington, D.C.
+20001.
+Information on dental schools is also available online.

 Students admitted to a U.S. accredited college of dentistry before earning a bachelor’s degree may be eligible to complete the baccalaureate by transferring credit from the first year of study in dental school.
 The College of Liberal Arts and Sciences accepts a total of 32 semester hours of credit from an accredited college of dentistry to enable a student to complete the requirements for a bachelor’s degree, provided that the following conditions are met: